 OcañaLocation - The Ocaña project lies along the northern extension of the Southern Peru Porphyry Copper Belt, in the districts of Yanaquihua and Chicas in the province of Condesuyos, Department of Arequipa of southern Peru.
-The 22 concessions under option held by Indico Resources cover 110 km2.
+The 23 concessions under option held by Indico Resources cover 122.55 km2.
 The Toquepala, Quellaveco, Cuajone, and Cerro Verde Mines are on regional trend to the southeast.
-Recent exploration in the belt has also resulted in discovery of the Zafranal copper - molybdenum - gold porphyry deposit (NI 43-101 compliant Measured & Indicated resources of 301MT of 0.47% Cu, 0.08g/t Au), located approximately 75km to the southeast of the Ocaña Project.
+Recent exploration in the belt has also resulted in discovery of the Zafranal copper - molybdenum - gold porphyry deposit (Measured & Indicated resources of 301MT of 0.47% Cu, 0.08g/t Au), located approximately 75km to the southeast of the Ocaña Project.

-Access - The Ocaña project is accessible by a graded dirt road along the east side of the Rio Ocoña via an 85 km dirt road and trail from the village of Ocoña.
-This dirt road is an extension of the paved Pan American Highway that runs from the village to Peru's second largest city of Arequipa located 220 km away from the village.
-The nearest permanent settlement to the concessions is the small village of La Barrera 24 km to the southwest, situated along the Rio Ocoña, which is populated by the informal miners currently mining distal gold veins immediately east of the Ocaña concessions.
+Access - The Ocaña project is accessible from the regional centre of Arequipa via 220 km of the paved Pan American Highway, followed by 85km of graded dirt road running along the east side of the Rio Ocoña, starting in the of Ocoña.
+The nearest settlements to the concessions are the small villages of La Barrera, located 24 km to the southwest along the Rio Ocoña, and Soledad, located 5 km east of the deposit, and which is populated by the informal miners currently mining distal gold veins immediately east of the Ocaña concessions.

 Terms of Agreement - The Ocaña property consists of 22 Mining Concessions owned by three Peruvian companies: Minera Andina de Exploraciones S.A.A., Mines Representaciones S.A.C. and S.M.R.L.
 Rosita No.1 de Arequipa.
 These companies have entered into a Mining Assignment and Option Agreement with Inversiones Minerals S.A.C.
 (IM) with a right to acquire a 100% interest in the Mining Concessions.